How to Develop Healthy Boundaries: 8 Powerful Ways

 A lack of boundaries can affect small decisions or life-altering ones.
 From the person next to us parking incorrectly, to a neighbor’s yard décor, to our adult child’s dating choice.

 In many situations, I am tempted to step around the white lines into someone else’s lane, but my job is to consider and respect the integrity of those around me.
-To spend time with the people God puts in my path.
-To listen, love, and grow together.

 To be confident in my worth and the worth of others means respecting their right to say no and their privacy.